-sim • SIM Card slot This slot allows you insert a SIM card which enables a high-speed access to the Internet, corporate Intranet and your email while you are away from office.
+SIM Card slot

+This slot allows you insert a SIM card which enables a high-speed access to the Internet, corporate Intranet and your email while you are away from office.

 Refer to the Wireless WAN Device section for more information.

+Some models are equipped with the SIM Card

+indicator

-Some models are equipped with the SIM Card slot.
-Y 11 Wireless WAN indicator The Wireless WAN indicator glows blue when the Wireless WAN function is turned on.
-For some models, the indicator blinks to indicate function.
+Wireless WAN/WiMAX The Wireless WAN/WiMAX indicator glows blue when the Wireless WAN/WiMAX functions are turned on.

+For some models, the indicator blinks to indicate the connection status of the Wireless WAN/ WiMAX function.